thrown into a state of agitated confusion

 nationalization of all the private schools to convince Papa that going to the meetings was okay.

-a commercial preparation of starch that is used to stiffen textile fabrics in laundering
+commercial preparation used to stiffen fabrics in laundering

 Mama took out a